chaos-mesh/website/versioned_docs/version-2.3.3/quick-start.md

 import QuickRun from './common/quick-run.md'

-This document describes how to quickly start Chaos Mesh in a test or local environment.
+This document describes how to start Chaos Mesh quickly in a test or local environment.

-:::note
+:::caution

-**In this document, the Chaos Mesh installation is a script installation for quick trial only.**
+**In this document, Chaos Mesh is installed via a script for quick trial only.**

 If you need to install Chaos Mesh in the production environment or other strict non-test scenarios, it is recommended to use [Helm](https://helm.sh/).
-For details, refer to [Installation using Helm (recommended for production)](production-installation-using-helm.md).
+For more details, refer to [Installation using Helm](production-installation-using-helm.md).

 :::